kkularatne/checkoutSystem/README.md

 # Checkout System

-This is ASP.NET Core 3.1 MVC application.
+This is a ASP.NET Core 3.1 MVC application.

 ## Installation